Table of Contents

 Introduction

-When a web service slows down or errors spike, metrics can tell you what changed (active connections rise, error rate increase), but the root cause can sometimes live in your logs (which IPs are hammering POST endpoints, 4XX/5XX occurrences).
+When a web service slows down or errors spike, metrics can tell you what changed (active connections rise, error rate increases), but the root cause can sometimes be found in your logs (which IPs are hammering POST endpoints, 4XX/5XX occurrences).
 Put the two together and you get the full observability picture.
 Time-series metric trends to spot incidents, and line-level details to fix them fast.

 Start a chat with us today to test MetricFire's Logging Integration for FREE.
 We will help you every step of the way, from collection to visualization!